Continuum limit of critical inhomogeneous random graphs: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Amarjit Budhiraja for many stimulating conversations.
-SB has been partially supported by NSF-DMS grants 1105581 and 1310002 and SES grant 1357622.
-SS has been supported in part by NSF grant DMS-1007524 and Netherlands Organisation for Scientific Research (NWO).
+We thank an anonymous referee for a thorough review of the paper.
+This significantly improved both the proofs as well as presentation of the paper.
+We thank Amarjit Budhiraja for many stimulating conversations.
+We also thank Gr\'egory Miermont for insightful discussions about the results of \cite{aldous2004exploration}.
+SS thanks UNC Chapel Hill for hospitality and support during visits.
+SB has been partially supported by NSF-DMS grants 1105581, 1310002, 160683, 161307 and SES grant 1357622.
+SS has been supported in part by NSF grant DMS-1007524 and the Netherlands Organization for Scientific Research (NWO) through the Gravitation Networks grant 024.002.003.
 XW has been supported in part by the National Science Foundation (DMS-1004418, DMS-1016441), the Army Research Office (W911NF-0-1-0080, W911NF-10-1-0158) and the US-Israel Binational Science Foundation (2008466).